 First of all, the most stand-out feature of the SOG PowerAssist is the geared pliers.
 The gearing and linkage joining the plier handles to the jaws increase the amount of force your hands can apply.
 No set of pliers, whether included in a multi-tool or stand alone, is intended for use in extended bolt or nut turning.
 However, the SOG squeezes hard enough to tackle the occasional wrench task without too badly "buggering up" the head of the bolt.

 The deep wire cutters in the jaws of the pliers can cut through the largest of wire.
 In our testing, the handles and pivots all held up to very rugged use.
 Additionally, this brute tones it down out at the tips of the plier jaws.
-The needle nose plier surface joins precisely and closely and tapers to a tip far pointier than any else in our test.
-Even the diminutive Leatherman Squirt PS4 has blunter plier tips.
+The needle nose plier surface joins precisely and closely and tapers to a tip pointier than most others in our test.

 Behind the pliers, nesting smartly into the handles is a small suite of nearly full-size tools.
 On one arm rests two blades.
 SOG equips you with a straight-edged drop-point cutter and a sheepsfoot serrated edge.
 These blades are both accessible from the "outside" (without opening the pliers) and lock securely open and closed.
 The lock and opening mechanism is a bit fiddly.
 However, anyone who chooses the SOG PowerAssist will be mechanically inclined and use it enough to figure out the sequence.
 A primary reason for the locking and opening mechanism is the assisted-opening feature of these two blades.
 This tool is the only one in our test that has assisted opening blades.
 In our pocket knife review testers almost unanimously preferred the knives with assisted opening blades.
 On the SOG tool, it is indeed handy but feels almost unnecessarily complicated at first.
 It grew on all of our testers with time.

 In the other arm of the pliers is a pair of openers, some screwdrivers, a file, and a v-style cord and webbing cutter.
-This lattermost tool, also featured in our Editors' Choice Leatherman Charge TTI, is a specific tool that proves to be very useful when needed.
-The small Phillips head driver, unlike the improvised and flattened versions included on the Best Buy Leatherman Wingman and tiny Top Pick Gerber Dime, is full size and constructed of hardened cast steel.
-It appears and is built differently from the other tools on the SOG because it has a different function.
+This lattermost tool is a specific tool that proves to be very useful when needed.
+The small Phillips head driver, unlike the improvised and flattened versions included on other multi tools, is full size and constructed of hardened cast steel.
+It looks and is built differently from the other tools on the SOG because it has a different function.
 Kudos.

-This is the heaviest tool in our test.
-It is a tool that will live in your toolbox or the included belt holster.
-It does come equipped with a lanyard/keychain loop but is far too bulky to carry that way.
+This is nearly the heaviest tool in our test.
+The SOG does come equipped with a lanyard/keychain loop but is far too bulky to carry that way.
 Additionally, in the applications for which it excels, having string or keys dangling will get in the way.
-The belt sheath is well designed and durable.
+The belt sheath is durable but has some quirks that concerned our team.
 A small patch of Velcro engages a flap that holds the sheath closed.
 Our testers had some concern about the durability of such a small patch of Velcro.

 Additionally, the belt loop portion of the sheath is actually a plastic clip.
 This means that you can clip it on without unthreading your belt.
 But it also means that it could come unclipped while crawling under your house or leaning into a big truck hood cavity.
 It never did in our testing, but the possibility does exist.